-Real Estate Agent: Occupational Outlook and Career Profile for Real Estate Agents
+Real Estate Agent: Occupational Outlook & Career Profile

 Real Estate Agent Occupational Outlook

-According to the 2010 U.S. Bureau of Labor Statistics (BLS), employment for real estate agents was expected to increase 16% from 2008 to 2018 (www.bls.gov).
-This growth is due to the increasing population and the high turnover rate within the real estate industry.
-While growth is expected, the industry is still vulnerable to economic downturns, which may cause real estate prices to fall.
+According to U.S. Bureau of Labor Statistics (BLS) data, employment for real estate agents is expected to increase 11% from 2012 to 2022, which is about as fast as the national average for all occupations.
+This growth is due to the resurgence of the real estate market following recent economic downturns.
+While growth is expected, the industry is still vulnerable to economic fluctuation that may cause real estate prices to fall.
 While most agents work in traditional real estate offices, they may also be employed by building construction and land subdivision companies.

 Real estate agents represent buyers and sellers of commercial, residential and other properties.
 These professionals must be knowledgeable about local neighborhoods and property laws.
 Real estate agents may also need marketing skills to promote themselves and their properties.
 They may be required to do research when pricing a property or negotiating an offer.